Comments and articles herein are the intellectual property and opinions of the writers and may not be copied without permission of the writers.

 .

 Mike Gonzalez: See above.
-Rocky will make a great closer for a team that does not over use him.
+Rocky will make a great Gonzo1closer for a team that does not over use him.
 Gee, can you imagine what a pitching coach like Dave Duncan could do with a talent like his?
 Awesome.

 .